janelleshane/DnD-characters/README.md

 "Character race (human, orc, halfling, etc)" "Character class (wizard, bard, cleric, etc)"

-Also included: 1,980 crowdsourced character names, races, and classes from an ongoing collection of D&D character bios
+Also included in the dataset: 1,980 crowdsourced character names, races, and classes from an ongoing collection of D&D character bios

+output.txt : 100MB of generated character names, races, and classes from a char-rnn ( github.com/karpathy/char-rnn ) trained for 3.8 epochs on the input.txt dataset.
+Training parameters: -rnn_size 512 -num_layers 3 -seq_length 30 -dropout 0.0

 Dataset will be posted when the blog post goes live at AiWeirdness.com this week